kstamand/modsyslogui/README.md

 		}

 **TIPS**
-ALL System log records, generally start with a script a function name.
+ALL System log records, generally start with a script function name.
 Examples;
 - The majority of ADDON script contributors prefix their log records with the name of their script (e.g., Diversion, Skynet, Scribe, ...)
 - Other than that, scan log records for unique strings of records to inlude / exclude, such as
   - wireless events (leaving or joining) = wlcevented